xueannafang/CMP_MALDI_tool/README.md

 The first three elements in each row are number of [C, L, E] building block.

-The first row is with th smallest error.
+The first row is with the smallest error.

 ```
 [cores linkers exts sites]: